KlimaDAO/klimadao/carbonmark-api/README.md

 For production mode

+### `npm build`

+Compile and package a production ready version in `/dist`

 ### `npm run test`

 Run the test cases.

+### `npm run lint`

+Lint and type checks.

 ### `npm run test:postman`

-Run the test cases via postman
+A healthcheck of all endpoints to ensure all happy paths are working.

+### `npm run generate:types`

+Updates generated types and mocks from the relevant subgraphs used by the API

 ## Releases & Versioning

-To increment the API version, create a new git tag of the format `carbonmark-api/vX.X.X` using [SemVer](https://semver.org/).
+### Creating a Release

+To release a new version of the API increment the version number in `carbonmark-api/package.json` and create a pull request with that change.
+(Note that the format of the version should follow [SemVer](https://semver.org/) conventions)

+Once the pull request is merged with staging the `release_carbonmark_api` github action will:
-Github Actions will build and deploys that version of the API to the `vX.X.X.api.carbonmark.com` domain.
+1. Build and deploy that version of the API under the `vX.X.X.api.carbonmark.com` domain.
+2. Create a tag of the format `carbonmark-api/vX.X.X` at the merged commit.
+3. Create a Github [release](https://github.com/KlimaDAO/klimadao/releases) with the title `carbonmark-api-vX.X.X` containing a change-log of all the commited changes within the `carbonmark-api` directory since the last release

+Alternatively creating a new git tag of the format `carbonmark-api/vX.X.X` will also trigger a release but **make sure to update the package.json version** simultaneously when releasing this way. **This approach is not recommended**

+### Domains
-The root `api.carbonmark.com` domain is always running the latest version of the code on `main`.
+The root `api.carbonmark.com` domain is always running the latest version of the code on `staging`.

-Breaking changes should be documented in Github tags.

-#### Hotfixes
+All previously released versions can be accessed at `vX.X.X.api.carbonmark.com`

+### Creating a Hotfix

-To create a hotfix on an earlier API version that customers are using, check out an earlier tagged commit, create a branch, then tag and release a hotfix from that branch.
+To create a hotfix on an earlier API version that customers are using, check out an earlier tag, create a branch, increment the package.json version then create a tag from that commit **ensuring that the hotfix branch is long living**.

 ## Reference Docs & OpenAPI Spec